mindthegapdv/api/README.md

 - momentjs is used for sane date management
 - axios is used for downstream API requests

+It uses 3 downstream services:

+- need2feed AI - the AI powering the order size recommendation
+- Postmark - a transactional email service
+- Auth0 - for auth(n|z)

+## Code layout

+The code is split into 3 functional components (`models`, `routers` and `services`). `./models` represent database tables. `routers` are somewhat similar to `controllers` in other frameworks - they are responsible to implementing business logic, etc. `services` are wrappers around external services.
+In this case it's `ml` for wrapping the AI service and `email` for wrapping postmark (a transactional email service).

 ## Getting started
 #### Clone the repo
 ```